Social season: New York season

 The New York season lasted from mid-November until the start of Lent.
 It opened with the start of the opera season at the Academy of Music and later the Metropolitan Opera House.
 The boxes were zealously guarded by the elite and were typically obtained through inheritance.
 Attending the opera at the grand opening and on Friday nights thereafter was the staple of the season.
 Caroline Astor would be treated like royalty by season participants.
 She would typically leave after the first act and leaving before her would be improper.

 Other major events included the National Horse Show in November, presentation of debutantes at the Patriarchs' Ball in December and Mrs. Astor's annual ball in January.
 Throughout the winter there was an abundance of parties, including balls, receptions, and dinner parties.
 The season closed with the February Charity Ball and Lent was occupied with less glamorous events and preparation for the Newport season.

 Newport season

-Newport was the location of the summer season due to its exclusivity.
+Newport was the location of the summer season due to its exclusivity, typically lasting 8–10 weeks, terminating around Labor Day.
 The town was initially a resort town that attracted planters before the American Civil War.
 However, it quickly transformed into a retreat for the New York City elite, because they acquired the land, demolished old structures and erected great mansions in their place.
 The lack of hotels and the exorbitant fees for the beach changing room kept the masses out.
 Because Newport was so exclusive, it was considered the place to test whether someone was accepted by the Four Hundred.